Adaptive Nonlinear Control of a Bicopter with Unknown Dynamics: Adaptive Dynamic Input-Output Linearizing Control

 \section{Adaptive Dynamic Input-Output Linearizing Control}

-This section develops an adaptive, dynamic, input-output linearizing (A-DIOL) controller for the bicopter with unknown dynamics to follow a desired trajectory.
-The A-DIOL controller is designed by first dynamically extending the system and designing an input-output linearizing controller for the extended system and then augmenting the controller with a finite-time convergent parameter estimator.
-Note that, in the bicopter system, dynamic extension is necessary to avoid the singularity of the input map that needs inversion to design the linearizing controller.
-We dynamically extend The bicopter system is dynamically extended by defining
+This section develops the adaptive, dynamic, input-output linearizing (ADIOL) controller for a bicopter with unknown dynamics to track a desired trajectory.
+The ADIOL controller is designed by dynamically extending the bicopter system, designing an input-output linearizing controller for the extended system, and then augmenting the controller with a finite-time convergent parameter estimator.
+In the bicopter system, dynamic extension is necessary to avoid the singularity of the input map that needs inversion to design the linearizing controller.
+Finally, a linear controller is designed for the linearized system to track a desired trajectory.
+Figure \ref{fig:ADIOL_architecture} shows the architecture of the ADIOL control system.

+The input-output linearization technique is based on the system's normal form \cite[p.~517]{Khalil:1173048}, \cite{brunovsky1970classification,fliess1993some, vcelikovsky1995global}.
+In the normal form, the system's dynamics are decomposed into coupled zero dynamics and linearizable dynamics.
+However, successful linearization of the linearizable dynamics requires the inversion of a nonlinear map, which may or may not be possible.
+Moreover, the zero dynamics must be asymptotically stable for the input-output linearizing controller to be useful.
+In the following, we use the notation presented in Section III of \cite{portella2024circumventing} to design an input-output linearizing controller.